viamrobotics/docs/docs/tutorials/projects/helmet.md

 [Triggers](/configure/triggers/) allow you to trigger actions by sending an HTML request when a certain event happens.
 In this case, you're going to set up a trigger to trigger a serverless function that sends you an email when an image of someone without a hard hat is uploaded to the cloud.

+If you don't care to send a custom email, you can use the trigger's built-in email functionality.
+If you prefer that, skip this part and move on to [Configure a trigger on your machine](#configure-a-trigger-on-your-machine).

+### Create a serverless function

 Before you configure a trigger on your machine, you need to create a serverless function for the trigger to call.

-### Create a serverless function

 A serverless function is a simple script that is hosted by a service such as [Google Cloud Functions](https://cloud.google.com/functions) or [AWS Lambda](https://aws.amazon.com/pm/lambda).
 You don't need to host it on your machine; instead, it is always available and runs only when an event triggers it.